wellyshen/react-cool-form/docs/getting-started/validation-guide.md

   });
   const errors = getState("errors");

-  console.log("Message mode: ", errors); // Returns a localized message that describes the validation constraints that the control does not satisfy (if any) console.log("State mode: ", errors); // Returns the "key" of the invalid property of the ValidityState (if any)
+  console.log("Message mode: ", errors); // Returns a localized message that describes the validation constraints that the field does not satisfy (if any) console.log("State mode: ", errors); // Returns the "key" of the invalid property of the ValidityState (if any)

   return (